Have you been injured in a semi-truck accident?

 - Speeding, ignoring posted reduced truck speed limit.

 Difficulties of Semi-Truck Accident Cases in Kansas

 The trucking industry is in the business of sending vehicles on the road and works to produce studies and evidence to shift the blame for a semi-truck crash from the truck driver to a passenger car driver.
-An experienced Kansas truck accident lawyer should be aware of misleading information truck companies provide and have knowledge of how to counter these tactics in court.
+Experienced Kansas semi-truck accident attorneys should be aware of misleading information truck companies provide and have knowledge of how to counter these tactics in court.
 Other common difficulties truck accident attorneys encounter include:

 Falsification of Truck Driver’s Logs:

 Drivers are often pressured by their employers to make deliveries quicker than road conditions allow.
 Prior legal cases have revealed truck drivers may be pressured to falsify a driving log, sometimes to show they are fit to be driving on the road.
 Not all lawyers are aware of the tricks truck drivers use in order to falsify their driving records.